nfdi-de/section-metadata-wg-onto/CONTRIBUTING.md

 top of the issue list.
 [This issue](https://github.com/nfdi-de/section-metadata-wg-onto/issues/12)
 explains how all open epic subtask issues can be prioritized by up-voting.
-This is intended to to be discussed in upcoming calls.
+This is intended to be discussed in upcoming calls.

-### Using GitHub Project to manage issues
+## Using GitHub Project to manage issues

 TODO: explain how to interact with our [project](https://github.com/orgs/nfdi-de/projects/1).